I-2-1-57.Transfer and Assignment of Non-Service Area Cases to Another Hearing Office

 Hiring or transferring ALJs or staff (when possible).

-If transferring non-service area cases is necessary, the RCALJ will transfer intra-region before requesting out-of-region assistance.
+If transferring non-service area cases is necessary, the RCALJ will use intraregional transfers before requesting interregional assistance.
 Management will not transfer non-service area cases unless the assisting office can hear and decide the cases more quickly than the transferring office.

 When OHO management has decided to transfer cases from a particular HO, the HO's management will transfer cases that are most likely to reduce processing times and provide better public service.